Dbd7/super-template-docs/contents/installation/installation.md

 ![](./res/install-plugins.jpg)

 Make sure plugins is enable in project as bellow show.
+Open any typescript file and click on `Eslint` and `Prettier` wording at bottom right of VScode editor to trigger popup show at bellow.
 ![](./res/setup-plugins.jpg)

 5. Recommended to use [Google TypeScript style guide](https://google.github.io/styleguide/tsguide.html)